juanfranblanco/plasma2/libraries/rest-api/README.md

 # Express JS REST to API middleware.

 # Configuration (this will be used in another package using this library)
+Run these if you need to change something.
 ```bash
 # Example upload limit config:
 npm config set @graphene/rest-api:fields 1024